marketcalls/openadvisor/README.md

    flask db upgrade
    ```

-6. Create a `.env` file in the root directory and add necessary environment variables:
+6. Create a `.env` file in the root directory and add the necessary environment variables:
    ```
    SECRET_KEY=your_secret_key
    DATABASE_URL=sqlite:///openadvisor.db